F5Networks/f5-azure-arm-templates/supported/ha-avset/existing_stack/README.md

 The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address.

-**Networking Stack Type:** This template deploys into an existing networking stack; the networking infrastructure must be available prior to deploying.
+**Networking Stack Type:** This template deploys into an existing networking stack; so the networking infrastructure MUST be available prior to deploying.
 See the [Template Parameters Section](#template-parameters) for required networking objects.

 ## Prerequisites
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.